UPPER SCHOOL COORDINATOR & LEARNING SPECIALIST

 Music & The Arts

 Music and the Arts are integrated into the Upper School program.
-Students explore painting, clay, and other mediums in our Arts studio and have the opportunity to shine on stage or behind the scenes in yearly theatrical productions.
-Students are exposed to multiple instruments and music appreciation in their music studies and can further their participation with ensemble and chorus opportunities.
+Students explore painting, clay, photography, and other mediums in our Arts studio.
+Students are exposed to multiple instruments and music appreciation in their music studies.

 Located 20 minutes from campus, Emerson Farm provides a rich landscape for community building, outdoor skills, animal care, cooking, and more.
 In their extension of farm studies, students learn about the origins of food and how it gets to their tables.
 Produce, grown on the farm and harvested by students, is circulated back into the Abintra community and the wider Nashville community.